prozion/rtabtree/README.md

 Tabtree &mdash; is a compact format to write RDF triples.
 It uses some syntactic sugar to make a work of editing ontologies in the code editor as easy as possible.

-## Tabs define a level of hierarchy
+## Tabs define a level in a hierarchy

 **Tabtree source**
 ```tabtree